wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/2-data-files.md

 ### Flat file location

-The first step in getting data from a flat file is to determine which file location you want to consume from and save to.
+The first step is to determine which file location that you want to use to export and store your data.

 Your Excel files might exist in one of the following locations: